Mandiuu/NYC-map/README.md

 - Make the dots clearer
 - Make the animation move faster
 - Add other categories of summons and more years

+This interactive map was inspired by "Walmart’s growth" by Mike Bostock.
+Check it here https://observablehq.com/@d3/walmarts-growth?intent=fork